Mindinventory/react-native-boilerplate/documentation/docs/directory-hierarchy/blueprints.md

   ;<Image source={sourcePath} {...props} />
   ```

+- ### Indicator:

-- **Indicator**: Show loader in app with customize way. use it form context of app.
+  Show loader in app with customize way. use it form context of app.
   For Example:

   ```js